 8. Water Wisteria

 Water Wisteria is a very unique but common aquarium plant.
 It’s probably one of the best beginner plants since it’s super simple to grow & hardy.
-Wisteria provides shelter and hiding places to bettas, shrimps that serve well for them.
+Wisteria provides shelter and hiding places to bettas, and shrimps that serve well for them.

 Water wisteria grows differently under (with lacy leaves) and above the water (with solid blades).
 The plant’s beautiful green leaves lighten any aquarium, and you can use it as a floating, carpet, or background plant.